You probably played a version of the “broken telephone game” as a child, either at a party, in a classroom, or at home.

 Older kids learn about the pitfalls of listening to and believing gossip.
 After several people have told a tale, the story often twists and evolves.
 This can be an important tool to use for building social skills and even in counselling.

-Although some older preschoolers may begin to grasp the concept of gossip, this circle game has a host of other educational benefits for kids, such as the following.
+Although some older preschoolers may begin to grasp the concept of gossip, this circle game offers several educational benefits for kids, including the following:

 1. Sounds Through Alliteration

-Encourage children to practise target sounds and develop their auditory perception through the use of alliteration.
+Encourage children to practise target sounds and develop their auditory perception through alliteration.
 For example, ask them to repeat, “Little Larry likes to lick lollipops.”

 This offers them practice with the sound of the target letter “L.” They hear how the letter sounds and notice what happens if someone misunderstands.